surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ### Windows

-On the Windows platform, Surge XT is delivered as both a 32 or 64-bit VST3 plug-in instrument.
+On the Windows platform, Surge XT is delivered as both a 32 or 64-bit VST3 and CLAP plug-in instrument.

-The filename for the VST3 is `Surge XT.vst3`.
+The file name for the VST3 is `Surge XT.vst3`.
+For CLAP, it is `Surge XT.clap`

 System Requirements: